hQian2718/verbage/README-dialogbot.md

 ## Script Checking

-Run the local checker before `/start` when editing scripts:
+Run the local checker to validate your scripts:

 ```sh
 python3 check.py